 - The aphids that the tree attracts also make a mess, with their honeydew secretion.

-- They should not be planted near homes in regions prone to hurricanes.
+- They should not be planted near homes in regions prone to hurricanes; a smaller tree would be a better choice.

-- Their shallow root system makes these trees difficult to plant under.
+- Their shallow root system makes these trees almost as difficult to plant under as evergreens.

 Plant Care, Wildlife Attracted by Tulip Trees